Certain Product Marketing. June 4, 2026.

 It captures the signal

-Greet captures the signal by recording who arrived and when.
-Greet captures the signal by recording which colleagues came with the attendee.
-Greet allows a short set of questions at the badge.
-Greet uses the questions to capture where a prospect is in their evaluation.
-Greet captures what brought the prospect in.
-The captured answers are declared by the buyer.
-The captured answers are not guessed by an algorithm.
-The declared answer comes from a verified attendee.
-The declared answer is first-party data.
+Greet records who arrived, when, and which colleagues came with them.
+You can add a short set of questions at the badge to capture where a prospect is in their evaluation or what brought them in.
+The declared answer is provided by the buyer rather than guessed at by an algorithm.
+That declared answer from a verified attendee is first-party data.
 First-party data holds its value while third-party intent keeps degrading.

 It delivers in seconds

-Greet delivers in seconds by sending the scan to Salesforce, HubSpot, Marketo, or Eloqua.
-Greet sends the scan in under ten seconds through Certain Signal.
-The rep working the floor receives a Slack alert when the named account checks in.
-The rep can finish the handshake before the badge finishes printing.
-Greet avoids batch export.
-Greet avoids waiting until Monday.
+The scan flows to Salesforce, HubSpot, Marketo, or Eloqua in under ten seconds through Certain Signal.
+The rep working the floor gets a Slack alert the moment their named account checks in.
+They can finish the handshake before the badge finishes printing.
+No batch export is needed.
+No waiting until Monday is needed.

 And it runs anywhere, on anything